35 of the most revolutionary inventions that shaped our world

 Though fire is a natural phenomenon, its discovery as a useful tool marks a revolution in the pages of history.
-In fact, the controlled use of fire likely predates the emergence of Homo sapiens sapiens.
+The controlled use of fire likely predates the emergence of Homo sapiens sapiens.

 There is evidence of cooked food from around 1.9 million years ago — long before the evolution of Homo sapiens.
 There is also evidence of the controlled use of fire by our ancestors, Homo erectus, beginning around 1,000,000 years ago.

-Flint blades that have been burned in fires have been dated to roughly 300,000 years ago.
-There is also evidence that fire was used systematically by early modern humans to heat treat stone to increase its ability to flake, for use in toolmaking, around 164,000 years ago.
+Flint blades burned in fires have been dated to roughly 300,000 years ago.
+There is also evidence that fire was used systematically by early modern humans to heat treat stone to increase its ability to flake for use in toolmaking around 164,000 years ago.

-According to a heavily debated hypothesis, the use of fire for cooking allowed the larger brain of our species to develop in the first place by allowing hominids to eat a wider variety of foods.
+According to a heavily debated hypothesis, using fire for cooking allowed the larger brain of our species to develop in the first place by allowing hominids to eat a wider variety of foods.

 From the past to the present, fire has been used in rituals, agriculture, cooking, generating heat and light, signaling, industrial processes, agriculture, and as a means of destruction.
 It can easily be considered one of the greatest inventions that changed the world.